kubernetes-sigs/kueue/keps/77-dynamically-sized-jobs/README.md

 Given these changes, check if the delta is positive or negative indicating a scaleup/scaledown.
 If it’s a scaledown the reconciler should trigger an update on the workload to match the new job’s spec and no quota needs to be checked or accounted for, the cluster queue should update the workload resource usage.

+**Important:** in Phase 1 if there's a scale up, the behaviour will be suspend and requeue.
+This will be temporary while Phase 2 and 3 are not completed.

 ### Phase 2 - Aggregating Workload Slices

 In Phase 2, aggregating Workload Slices into the parent workload will be implemented.
 This doesn't represent a usable feature to end users, but it can be reviewed independently from the phase 3.

 ### Phase 3 - Scale up with Workload Slices and Scheduling Gates

-In Phase 3, scale up will be implemented by introducing Workload Slices and adding Pod scheduling gates as part of Kueue’s mutating admission for RayCluster.
+In Phase 3, scale up will be implemented by introducing Workload Slices and adding Pod scheduling gates as part of Kueue’s mutating admission for the job.

-When the RayCluster scales, the RayCluster webhook would be modified to intercept and "gate" all pods.
+When a job scales, its webhook would be modified to intercept and "gate" all pods.
 Every time there’s a resize, you create a dependable (child) workload slice and once it's admitted, you increase the count in the original workload, delete the old workload and remove the schedulingGates.
 - Pros: You are able to hold the pods added by Kuberay
-- Cons: The fact of having schedulingGates, means we need an API call for every pod, because all pods that are created by the RayCluster are going to have schedulingGates.
+- Cons: The fact of having schedulingGates, means we need an API call for every pod, because all pods that are created by the job are going to have schedulingGates.
 We need to remove those gates and for every pod you need to make API calls.

 #### Scheduler
 Since every scale up will have its own individual workload they should proceed to the current scheduling cycle and continue the normal admission process.